iidgg/better-bookmarks/README.md

-This readme should have a good explanation about the thing. but no, i refuse to do it "now"
+don't worry i'll do it later